Sarkovos/3DEngine/3DEngine Notes/Bresenham's Algorithm.md

 $\Delta x(d_1 - d_2) = 2\Delta y(x_k + 1) - 2\Delta xy_k + 2\Delta x b - \Delta x$
 $\Delta x(d_1 - d_2) = 2\Delta yx_k - 2\Delta yx_k + 2\Delta y + 2\Delta x b - \Delta x$

 - Here, something nice happens.
-The last 3 terms remain constant, as they are not directly related to $x_K$ or $y_k$.
-Thus, we will ignore it and move forward with the rest, naming it $P_k$.
+The last 3 terms remain constant, as they are not directly related to $x_k$ or $y_k$.
+Thus, we will ignore it and move forward with the rest, naming it $P_k$. $P_k$ will act as our decision variable, sometimes referred to as the *error*.

 $P_k = 2\Delta yx_k - 2\Delta xy_k$